Stock market today: Asian shares track Wall Street's rebound

 The smallest stocks, which took the hardest hit from worries about higher interest rates on Tuesday, bounced back more than the rest of the market.
 The Russell 2000 index leaped 2.4%.

 Calm on the bond market helped to keep things steadier on Wall Street.
 Treasury yields eased after shooting upward a day earlier on expectations the Fed would keep rates high for longer.
-The central bank has already jacked its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to grind high inflation down to its target.
+The central bank has already jacked its main interest rate to the highest level since 2001 to slow the economy to bring inflation down to its target.

 Nvidia, which has been surfing a mania around artificial-intelligence technology, rose 2.5% Wednesday.
 It was the single strongest force lifting the S&P 500 index.